Activity 6.1: Aftermath of the Korean War

 History of the Korean War

-- Teacher introduces the Korean War by using a map to locate the Korean peninsula.
+- Introduce the Korean War by using a map to locate the Korean peninsula.

-- Before beginning the video, conduct a Think, Pair, Share for students to share ideas about what they think war is like for North and South Korean soldiers, civilians, and children.
+- Before beginning the video, conduct a Think-Pair-Share for students to share ideas about what they think the war was like for North and South Korean soldiers, civilians, and children.

 During the Viewing